raax7/Universal-UE-SDK/README.md

 ## Project Info
 ### Unreal-Engine version support
 I only plan to support UE4 and UE5 with this project, UE3 is not planned.
+Linux support is not planned.

 ### What this project is
 This project is designed to help simplify the process of making an Unreal-Engine mod support multiple Unreal-Engine versions.
 This project offers simple and useful wrappers for fundamental features of Unreal-Engine such as UObject, UClass, FName, FString, TArray, etc.